 Sustainability Sustainability is a transversal concern of all actions under this model.
 According to Bianchi et al. (2022), sustainability "means prioritising the needs of all life forms and of the planet by ensuring that human activity does not exceed planetary boundaries" (p.
 12).
 VET learners must keep in mind that they are part of and depend on nature and that mindset must be mobilized in their VET institutions and workplace.
 VET learners should be agents of sustainability in those environments.

 3.2 7E teaching model

-find a path to a possible answer.
-In this moment, it is very important to promote group discussions and cooperative learning, giving opportunities for learners to present their ideas and receive feedback from peers.
+for learners to present their ideas and receive feedback from peers.
 In some tasks, learners must work together to collect and share data that will be used to achieve collective answers to a problem.